-Vv116 is only offered in spring semester These courses are not required for the international students

-Alternative semester in which a course is offered
+3. These courses are not required for the international students Alternative semester in which a course is offered

 Alternatively, the following Sample Schedule is an example that explains how a student may satisfy the course requirements in each category in five years.